Deathloop Accessibility Report

 Play Without Hearing: No audio cues are necessary to play the game well.

-Deathloop has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Deathloop, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Deathloop which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Deathloop, and offer accessibility features for Communication:

 System Accessibility Settings